Ziyangll/blog/_posts/2020-07-24-making-todolist.md

 I made a cluster and made a new collection.
 I whitelisted 0.0.0.0 so the database can be talked to from anywhere.
 I got the url for connecting to the database and stored it in a .env file.

 I wanted to use SQL when I was planning out the project but due to how simple the project is I just went with MongoDB.
-I am currenly planning another project and maybe use SQL in that project just so I have some experience with SQL.
+I am currently planning another project and maybe use SQL in that project just so I have some experience with SQL.

 ### Express & Node